 Prof Shah Khan is a Consultant Musculoskeletal Radiologist, whose NHS base is Royal Blackburn Hospital, Blackburn.
 (Appointed 2003-)

 Shah did his radiology training at Bristol and subsequently undertook Musculoskeletal Fellowship at the Prestigious Leiden University Medical Centre in Holland.

 He has strong research and academic interest and is Honorary Senior Lecturer at the University of Central Lancashire.
 He was accorded Honorary Visiting Professor by Sahara Medical College, Narowal.

-He is the SSC Lead for Lancashire, covering Lancaster and UCLAN Medical Schools in Lancashire.
+He is the SSC (Student Selected Component) Lead for Lancashire, covering Lancaster and UCLAN Medical Schools in Lancashire.

 He is an Educational Supervisor to radiology trainee in the North West Deanery and teaches Musculoskeletal radiology to the radiology trainees.